radekwilk/test-repository/README.md

 # My test repo
-I'm just testng how to edit files and push thm throough GIT This is a second example of repo update
+I'm just testng how to edit files and push thm throough GIT This is my another change on GitHub